-If confirmed, how would you balance the need for the combat support Defense intelligence agencies to provide intelligence support to the warfighter with the need to provide intelligence support to policy makers?
+42. If confirmed, how would you balance the need for the combat support Defense intelligence agencies to provide intelligence support to the warfighter with the need to provide intelligence support to policy makers?

-My understanding and belief are that balancing these needs is one of the OUSD(I&S)'s primary responsibilities.
+Balancing support to the warfighter with intelligence support to policy makers is one of the OUSD(I&S)'s primary responsibilities.
 In today's environment of global and regional threats, most issues are relevant to both warfighting commands and policy makers.
-Where there remains tactical and operational differences, if confirmed, I would work to ensure the DISE continues to satisfy requirements for operationally-relevant intelligence that directly enable warfighter success, and I would work collaboratively across DoD and with interagency partners to inform policy and military decision-making by our national leaders.
+If confirmed, where there remain tactical and operational differences, I would work to ensure the DISE continues to satisfy requirements for operationally relevant intelligence that directly enable warfighter success, and I would work collaboratively across DoD and with interagency partners to inform policy and military decision-making by our national leaders.

-In your view, what opportunities exist across the Intelligence Community to improve intelligence support to the warfighter?
+43. In your view, what opportunities exist across the Intelligence Community to improve intelligence support to the warfighter?
 If confirmed, what would you do to leverage these opportunities?

-My experience both in uniform and serving on the National Security Council staff underpins my belief in the importance of and the continued opportunity to improve collaboration across the intelligence community to better support the warfighter.
+My experience in uniform underpins my belief in the importance of and the continued opportunity to improve collaboration across the intelligence community to better support the warfighter.